Cancer Information Tools

 Free tools | Tools for authorised users | Tools from other organisations

-These tools provide a range of information for the general public or those with a particular interest in cancer or cancer services.
-They are free to access and each tool provides instructions on its use and details of the data included.
+These tools provide a range of knowledge and information for public users with a particular interest in cancer or cancer services.
+They are open access (no password required) and each tool provides instructions on its use and details of the data included.

 The GP Practice Profiles bring together a range of outcomes and process information relevant to cancer in primary care.
 They provide readily available and comparative information for benchmarking and reviewing variations at a general practice level.
-GP Practice Profiles are currently available only to authorised users via the Cancer Commissioning Toolkit.
+GP Practice Profiles will be updated in January/ February 2015 and will be available via the Cancer Commissioning Toolkit.

 The mortality profiles are interactive spreadsheets showing trends in cancer mortality rates in England for under 75 year olds by different levels of geography.
 This tool has been developed to support the monitoring, commissioning and planning of local cancer services.
-Produced by the South West Public Health Observatory on behalf of the National Cancer Action Team and National Cancer Intelligence Network.
+The mortality profiles will be reviewed during 2015.

 Trent Cancer Registry has developed a set of indicators to help identify and understand variations in gynaecological cancer across England.
 These indicators include incidence and mortality rates for the main gynaecological cancers, survival, and influencing factors, such as deprivation, smoking prevalence and obesity.
 Cervical screening coverage indicators are also available.